-Vietnam Currency: How to recognize each note of Dong correctly
+Vietnamese Currency: How to Recognize Each Note of Dong Correctly

 Preferred payment method in Vietnam

 In Vietnam, cash is used frequently and widely.
-It is is the most popular preferred payment method for all types of transactions, and services.
+It is the most popular preferred payment method for all types of transactions and services.

-You can easily use cash to buy any items or pay for many kinds of services anywhere.
+You can easily use cash to buy almost all items or pay for services anywhere.

-Therefore, it is much more difficult if you think you only need to pay for everything with credit cards, bank transfers, or international payment accounts in Vietnam.
+Therefore, it is much more difficult in Vietnam if you think you only need to pay for everything with credit cards, bank transfers, or international payment accounts.

-Using cash becomes a habit which is still gaining the favor of Vietnamese people beyond any other forms of payment.
+Using cash has become a habit that is still gaining the favor of Vietnamese people beyond any other form of payment.

-Thus, you have to use Vietnam Dong if you want to travel here.
+Thus, you have to use Vietnam Dong (VND) if you want to travel here.

 Vietnamese money